audt-ai/temporal-event-model/README.md

 - **Diffs**: what changed between two points in time
 - **Timelines**: ordered sequences of events

-The model treats time as first-class, not as metadata.
 It's a structured alternative to implicit database history or scattered audit logs.

-## What this isn't

 This is not a product, not a workflow engine, not a decision system.

 It does not: